© Reuters

 Why we need to be worried about this powerful drug

 The opioid crisis in the United States is currently claiming the lives of more than 50,000 people a year, a truly shocking death toll largely fueled by fentanyl.
-The drug, approved by the Food and Drug Administration, is many more times powerful than heroin.
+The drug, approved by the Food and Drug Administration (FDA), is many more times powerful than heroin.
 When administered properly under strict medical supervision, it's a legitimate and effective painkiller.
-But fentanyl misuse is causing the deaths of around 150 people ever day across the country.
+But fentanyl misuse is causing the deaths of around 150 people every day across the country.
 Sadly, many of these victims are teenagers.

 RECOMMENDED FOR YOU